 Using a dry, clean paint brush add the gold leaf to the tart.
 Sprinkle with a bit of the sea salt.

-I served with a bit of blackberry coulis!
+I served the chocolate tart with chai caramel with a bit of blackberry coulis!
 Do not refrigerate the tarts or the pastry will get soggy.

 Let me know if your favorite movie won!